ericcblow/PhotonicCompanies/README.md

 The goal is to gain a global perspective of what people are working on within the space and the scale of the industry.
 Additionally, hopefully this is helpful to people within the space searching for job opprotunities.
 Lastly, I personally use the foundry sheet of the database to keep up-to-date on what capabilities are commericially possible for multi-project wafer (MPW) runs and which service could be the best fit for a specific device or application I am working on. <br>

-Last Updated: Feb, 2025 <br>
+Last Updated: June, 2025 <br>
-Number of companies represented:  110 <br>
+Number of companies represented:  121 <br>
-Total number of offices:  219 <br>
+Total number of offices:  241 <br>

 To potentially add: <br>